developer-zebra/developer-zebra-site/src/datawedge/6-3/guide/api/index.md

 -----

-## DataWedge 6.x APIs
+## Legacy DataWedge APIs
-The following APIs are supported on DataWedge 6.x and higher using the syntax described below.
+The following legacy APIs are remain supported by DataWedge 6.2 and higher using the syntax described below.

 ### SoftScanTrigger
 The SoftScanTrigger API command can be used to start, stop or toggle a software scanning trigger. **Valid only when Barcode Input is enabled in the active Profile**.